 Missing Deaths in the 19th PSUR

-The total doses of the vaccine went up from 69.3 million in PSUR 16 to 111.7 million doses in the 19th PSUR.
-In the 19th report (Page 436 to 448) 20.2% of all doses distributed were presumed to have been given to children in the second year of life.
+The total doses of the vaccine went up from 69 million in PSUR 16 to 112 million doses in the PSUR 19.20% of doses distributed were presumed to have been given to children in the second year of life (Page 436 to 448).
+Deaths where age of vaccination was not known and where time to death was not recorded or the time to death exceeded 19 days were excluded.

-Strangely however, the sudden deaths reported in the 16th PSUR are missing from the 19th PSUR and cumulative deaths reported are lower in the 19th PSUR than in the 16th PSUR.
-There are only 5 deaths in the 20 days after vaccination in children over 1 year, reported in the 19th PSUR when 23.1 million doses were assumed to be administered.
-Up to 16 December 2011 – (the period of the 16th PSUR) 8 deaths had already been recorded when 14.9 million doses were administered.
-This can happen if there were no additional deaths when 8.2 million extra doses were administered in the period between PSUR 16 and PSUR 19, and 3 of the children reported as dead earlier, are somehow alive now!
-All the 8 deaths reported in the PSUR 16 were in children in the second year and within 14 days of vaccination and soit is difficult to seehow the 3 deaths (reported previously) were erased.
+The sudden deaths reported in the PSUR 16 (up to 22 October 2011) are missing from the PSUR 19 (deaths up to 22 October 2014).
+The and cumulative deaths reported are lower in the PSUR 19 than in the PSUR 16.
+There are 5 deaths in the 20 days after vaccination in children over one year, reported in the PSUR where the PSUR 16 records 8 deathsby .
+All the 8 deaths reported in the PSUR 16 were in children in the second year and within 14 days of vaccination.
+We wonderwhy the three deaths were erased.

-Table 3 presents the observed and expected deaths of the 19th PSUR after restoring the deaths reported in PSUR 16.
-The figures for deaths, as reported in the 19th report are put in parenthesis[]
+Table 3 presents the observed and expected deaths of the 19th PSUR and the figures after restoring the deaths reported in PSUR 16.

 Table 3 Observed and Expected deaths in the second year 19th PSUR